Cookies & Privacy.

 Principles of Corporate Governance

 Mumtalakat strives to incorporate the highest standards of corporate governance into its operations.
-In 2018, the MOICT issued the Corporate Governance Code (the “Governance Code”) which sets out the corporate governance practices to be followed by companies.
+In 2018, the MOIC issued the Corporate Governance Code (the “Governance Code”) which sets out the corporate governance practices to be followed by companies.
 The Governance Code guides companies by elaborating on a set of key governance principles (collectively, the “Principles” and individually, a “Principle”) which are designed to assist companies in managing, leading, organising, and monitoring their business affairs.

 The Principles embodied in the Governance Code are: